dg203087/dg203087.github.io/_posts/2020-04-23-wizards_in_search_of_magic_courses.markdown

 A few key elements I learned while accomplishing this:
 1. Use a GET request.
 Nothing is persisted to the database so a POST method is not needed.
 2. The form is submitted to the `courses_path` – same page!
-We’re not going anywhere.
-Took me second to think about but makes total sense.
+No need to navigate to another page, we’re not going anywhere!

 *Big thanks to this developer Melvin who delves deep into the world of SQL for searches: [Link](https://melvinchng.github.io/rails/SearchFeature.html#chapter-4-search-feature)